ME495-Navigation/slam-project-GogiPuttar/turtlelib/README.md

    - Which of the methods would you implement and why?

    I would implement method 2, since I value maintainability and Method 1 and 3 can surprise the user by making the code less readable.
+   - Implementation for all three was not necessary to implement this, but good work!
 2. What is the difference between a class and a struct in C++?

     Members of a class have a default access level of private.